Railroad & Engine Facts

 Strasburg Rail Road is no stranger to Hollywood.
 Since the 1950s, America’s oldest short-line railroad has been called upon to produce and provide equipment for the silver screen.
 The following films have utilized coach cars and locomotives from Strasburg Rail Road’s rolling stock.

-- Hello, Dolly (1969) staring Barbara Streisand and Walter Matthau
+- Hello, Dolly (1969) starring Barbra Streisand and Walter Matthau

-- Gaily, Gaily (1969) staring Beau Bridges and Hume Cronyn
+- Gaily, Gaily (1969) starring Beau Bridges and Hume Cronyn

 - Thomas and the Magic Railroad (1999)

-- Wild, Wild West (1999) staring Will Smith and Kevin Kline
+- Wild, Wild West (1999) starring Will Smith and Kevin Kline

 - Men Who Built America (2012) History Channel mini-series